Marcilele/azure_databricks/README.md

     Databricks Workspace: Navigate to the Azure portal and create a new Databricks workspace.
     Cluster Configuration: Set up a new cluster ensuring optimal configurations for the project's requirements.
+    Data Import: Connect to your Azure Data Lake Store by configuring the necessary authentication and access settings.
-    Data Import: Import the necessary datasets into the Databricks File System (DBFS) or connect to your data source.
+    Use the Databricks utilities to import the datasets into the Databricks File System (DBFS) or directly access them from the Data Lake.
     Notebooks: Create new notebooks and import the provided Python and Scala code for data operations.

 Usage